God gives parents only a few direct commands in Scripture. In Ephesians 6:4, God forbids us to provoke our children to anger.

 My children are very quick to point out if they feel unfairly treated.
 Each time my child accuses me of showing partiality, I evaluate the charge with thoughtful consideration.
 Often my children are correct, and I ask them for forgiveness.

 Jacob provoked his sons to anger when he gave special treatment to Joseph.
-It did not justify the actions of Joseph’s brothers.
 Don’t follow Jacob’s example of favoritism.
 Love each of your children equally.

 Final Thoughts on Provoking Our Children to Anger